zzmp/hifi-docs/_api/avatar/properties/MyAvatar.position.md

 tags: properties
 ---

-`handPosition`, a vector, refers to the position of MyAvatar.
+`position`, a vector, refers to the position of MyAvatar.

 ## Example